awendland/blog/_posts/2018-06-08-yarn-vs-npm.markdown

 ![NPM vomiting out information](/img/posts/2018-06-08_npm_install.png) *NPM vomiting out information*

 4. NPM reformats your `package.json`.
-Personally, I like to put blank lines around scripts in the `package.json` to group things together visually, but no no no, running `npm i` will edit your `package.json` and remove them, even if it makes no other change.
+Personally, I like to put blank lines around scripts in the `package.json` to group things together visually, but unfortunately, running `npm i` will edit your `package.json` and remove them, even if it makes no other change.

-So, my initial claims of using NPM moving forward are not based on it's superior ease-of-use, unfortunately.
+So, my initial claims of using NPM moving forward are not based on it's superior ease-of-use, sadly.

 ### Speed